Viscaria233/xmlbuilder/README.md

 Build XML file with an Object, and get an Object from XML
 Support primitive type
-Using 2 Annocations @XMLBean, @XMLNode
+Using 2 Annotations @XMLBean, @XMLNode

 Encoding: UTF-8 only